 Consistent with federal and state laws, as well as W&J policy, students may request an exemption from the COVID-19 vaccination requirement and other immunization requirements listed in the student handbook.
 The exemption form can be found here: Exemption to Immunization Form and submitted to the Office of Student Life.
 This exemption form can also be found at MyW&J on the Student Life page under the Student Life File Finder sidebar.
 First year students should email the completed form to firstname.lastname@example.org, and upperclass students should email the completed form to email@example.com.

 Proof of vaccination, or exemption, will be required for all students enrolled at W&J for the upcoming calendar year.
-The process of doing so will be announced in mid-July and posted on MyW&J. As always, we will ensure that information submitted protects the privacy of our students.
+If you have been fully vaccinated please contact Student Life.

 At this time, we expect that any vaccines that receive the World Health Organization’s (WHO) Emergency Use listing will meet our requirements.
 We will closely monitor the CDC, Pa.
 Department of Health and consult our clinical advisory council on any updates to vaccination approvals.
 As of June 1, 2021, the WHO has listed Pfizer/BioNTech, Astrazeneca-SK, Bio, Serum Institute of India, Janssen (Johnson & Johnson), Moderna, Sinopharm, and Sinovac COVID-19 vaccines for emergency use.